rdpeng/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-The interval with the **max** steps is 835, which makes sense as people are often busy around 8AM.
+The 5-minute interval that, on average, contains the maximum number of steps is 835, which makes sense as people are often busy around 8:30 AM.

 ## Imputing missing values